approov/quickstart-nativescript/SHAPES-EXAMPLE.md

 ## SHAPES APP WITH APPROOV API PROTECTION

 Do not make any further code changes and run the app again with either `ns run android` or `ns run ios`.
-Now press the `Get Shape` button.
+Now press the `Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="images/shape-approoved.png" width="256" title="Shape Approoved Screen">